miker704/Strife/patches2.md

     - Removed ReactTool tip imports and components (2) from all friends list page and replaced it with a call to the new root ToolTip Component instead.
     - Removed ReactTool tip imports and components (2) from online friends list page and replaced it with a call to the new root ToolTip Component instead.
     - Removed ReactTool tip imports and components (1) from action button modal and replaced it with a new ToolTip Component instead.
+    - Removed ReactTool tip imports and components (2) from dm members list and replaced it with a call to the new root ToolTip Component instead.

 ## Backend Changes